mpvnet-player/mpv.net/docs/manual.md

 Initial window location in percent.
 Default: 50:50 (centered)

+Requires Windows 11, on Windows 10 it works slightly incorrect due to invisible borders.

 x=0 docks the window to the left side.
 x=100 docks the window to the right side.